EleutherAI/gpt-neox/README.md

 # Inference

-**For most uses we recommend deploying models trained using the GPT-NeoX library via the HuggingFace Transformers library which is better optimized for inference.**
+**For most uses we recommend deploying models trained using the GPT-NeoX library via the Hugging Face Transformers library which is better optimized for inference.**

 We support three types of generation from a pretrained model:
 1. Unconditional generation